mattwarkentin/INTEGRAL-Radiomics/README.md

 # INTEGRAL Radiomics

-This repository contains the model and example code for using the radiomics pulmonary nodule malignancy model reported in:
+This repository contains the model and example code for using the INTEGRAL-Radiomics screen-detected pulmonary nodule malignancy model reported in:

 > Warkentin MT, Al-Sawaihey H, Lam S, et al Radiomics analysis to predict pulmonary nodule malignancy using machine learning approaches _Thorax_ Published Online First: 09 January 2024. doi: 10.1136/thorax-2023-220226

+If you have any comments or questions, please file an [Issue](https://github.com/mattwarkentin/INTEGRAL-Radiomics/issues).

 ## Usage